We enjoy city luxuries, but we appreciate them best when they are the exception, rather than the rule.Read More

 It got dark as we finished our descent to the highway and we cowboy camped near the road, talking about our changing expectations.
 Before we left, we'd been impressed by the athletes who completed Nolan's 14 in just 60 hours.
 After just two peaks and just under a quarter of the elevation gain required to complete the route, we were astounded.
 After about 13 hours, covering 22 miles and over 8,000' of elevation, it wasn't that we were behind schedule.
 We were just ready to sleep.
 Soundly.
 Not do another 40+ hours of hiking.

 Instead, we had a great night's sleep, and woke up to a beautiful morning.
 Did I mention that it's autumn in the high country?
 The aspens glowed that morning, amber against the sunrise as we walked down the highway, waiting for a hitch.

-After two easy hitches, we made it back to the car, drove into Leadville and made a new plan over delicious coffee at City on a Hill Coffee & Espresso.
-New plan: hit La Plata Peak (#3) that afternoon, then drive south to hit the two southernmost peaks the following day.
+After two easy hitches, we made it back to the car, drove into Leadville and concocted a new plan over delicious coffee at City on a Hill Coffee & Espresso.
+New plan: Hit La Plata Peak (#3) that afternoon, then drive south to hit the two southernmost peaks the following day.